 The National Sleep Foundation founded Sleep Awareness Week to help people become educated about the necessity of healthy sleeping habits, and learn about how good sleep can improve health.

-To support that effort, 1MD has compiled a list of effective sleeping tips to help you get the critical rest you need.
+To support that effort, we've compiled a list of effective sleeping tips to help you get the critical rest you need.

 1. The 4-7-8 Breathing Exercise